giantswarm/giantswarm-aws-account-prerequisites/README.md

 You will be asked for the following parameters:

 - `AdminRoleName`: The name of the role that will be created.
 Default is `GiantSwarmAdmin`.
 You dont need to change this unless you have a specific requirement.
+- `ManagementClusterAccountID`: The account ID of the management cluster account.
+This is the account where the management cluster will be running.

 Review the changes and click `Create stack`.
 In case of any error, please check the `Events` tab in the CloudFormation console and report the error to the Giant Swarm staff.